caoilte/conduktor-ta/README.md

 - The code has a much lower test coverage than I would normally be happy with.
 The Kafka Java Clients are tricky.
 I think it would be possible to write good tests against mocks of them but I basically ran out of time.
 I put one test in to demonstrate the direction I could have taken the tests.
 - I hardcoded a number of things (eg partition count, server location) instead of using the admin api or allowing configuration to be injected
+- I'm not doing any input validation.
+There are lots of inputs which would break the server, eg negative numbers.
+- I'm not doing any error handling except printing the error and returning a generic response.
+In a production server I would take more care with how i log errors and potentially return slightly more helpful error responses.

 ## Performance Notes